 Globe Life's talent base encompasses a broad range of experience that possesses the depth of critical skills to efficiently and effectively accomplish our business purpose and mission, serve our policyholders, and protect our shareholders' interests.
 Maintaining superior human capital is a key driver to the success and longevity that our Company has experienced since its origins dating back to the early 1900s.
-As of December 31, 2021, the Company had 3,222 full time, part-time, and temporary employees.
-In 2021, our employee headcount decreased by 1% due to normal attrition.
-The Company engages over 13,000 independently-contracted insurance agents.
+As of December 31, 2022, the Company had 3,543 full time, part-time, and temporary employees, a 10% increase over the prior year.
+The increase in headcount in 2022 was primarily to support the increased growth in recent periods, as well as lower attrition levels than normal.
+The Company engages over 13,700 independently-contracted insurance agents.
 Refer to Management's Discussion & Analysis for exclusive agent counts.